Avik9/Dynamic-Memory-Allocator/README.md

 ## Block Headers & Footers

-In **Chapter 9.9.6 Page 847 Figure 9.35**, a block header is defined as 2 words (32 bits) to hold the block size and allocated bit.
-In this assignment, the header will be 4 words (i.e. 64 bits or 1 memory row).
+A block header is defined as 2 words
+(32 bits) to hold the block size and allocated bit.
+In this program, the header will be 4 words (i.e. 64 bits or 1 memory row).
 The header fields will be similar to those in the textbook but you will keep an extra field for recording whether or not the previous block is allocated.